 Act Two: MOFU (Middle of Marketing Funnel)

 - Send third party content, rather focus on content for your organization

 - Progressively educate prospects about your company

 - Connect with prospects on multiple social platforms

 Creating a stronger bond with your prospects is the goal of MOFU content and interactions.
 This includes connecting and generating conversations on social media platforms, email, SMS/text or through dynamic on-page content.
 This engagement can be in the form of tweeting/retweeting content, direct messaging, tagging, adding to social network Groups or Circles and other ways of connecting through social media.
 Prospects that have a stronger bond and relationship with a company on social media will turn into extremely warm leads for your sales force once they reach the bottom of the funnel.

 MOFU interactions are also important for educating prospects more about your brand and specific offering.
 Start with light messaging like thought leadership, then slowly transition to more brand-specific information.
 Educate these prospects on the “why” behind your brand’s existence, and focus on creating fans of your brand rather than sales prospects in your MOFU interactions.

-Act Three: BOFU (Bottom of Funnel)
+Act Three: BOFU (Bottom of Marketing Funnel)

 - Funnel prospects here without an appropriate lead score